CSRavasio/oflibpytorch/docs/usage.rst

 have different batch sizes.

 Conversely, if single elements of a batched flow are required, they can be extracted using the :meth:`~oflibpytorch.Flow.select` method.
-As a more efficient alternative, some functions such as :meth:`~oflibpytorch.Flow.show` allow for the direct selection of a specific batch element.
+Some functions such as :meth:`~oflibpytorch.Flow.show` allow for the direct selection of a specific batch element, though they also use :meth:`~oflibpytorch.Flow.select` internally.

 .. code-block:: python